nucleome/docs/source/design.rst

 **Rename a panel**

 Clicking the ``rename`` button (|panel-rename|), you will see a dialog popping out.
-You can then change the title of the this panel.
+You can then change the title of this panel.
 This title will also be the default name when you save this panel to the panel space.

 .. |panel-rename| image:: img/other/icon/icon-panel-rename_v2.png